 PPC ads appear at the tops and bottoms of organic search results.

-You can see when I enter “SEO basics” into Google’s search bar, several paid ads appear at the top before arriving at the organic results.
+You can see when I enter “copywriting” into Google’s search bar, several paid ads appear at the top before arriving at the organic results.

 Other search engines also feature ad placement, including: